 I have been through CV over a hundred times and there seems very little else I can add or take away from my resume which would make a whole lot of difference to the matter.

 I guess I just have to ‘keep on trying’ as I’ve been told countless times by family and friends.
 Theres come a point though when I feel that enough is enough, I’ve spent years at University battling through my own personal hell to get a degree which now seems to be of little or no use whatsoever.
-What was the fucking point?
+What was the freaking point?

 There are only so many rejection letters a girl can take and this girl has had her fill.